 Aaron McCallumBSc (Hons) Physiotherapy (UK) MCSP Chartered Physiotherapist (UK) Registered as a Physiotherapist under the Singapore Allied Health Professions Act 2011.

 About Nicola Ying

 Nicola graduated from Bond University in 2014 after completing undergraduate and postgraduate studies.
 After graduation, she worked in a Spinal Injuries Unit before moving back to Singapore.
-Prior to joining Physiofocus, Nicola has worked in both hopsital and community settings with experience in musculoskeletal, orthopaedics and neurological rehabilitation.
-Nicola also volunteers with Singapore’s Wheelchair Rugby team and believes strongly in inclusive sport and activity for all, regardless of limitations.
+Prior to joining Physiofocus, Nicola worked in both hospital and community settings and gained experience in various fields across Physiotherapy such as musculoskeletal, orthopaedics, cardiorespiratory and neurological rehabilitation.

 Nicola YingBSc Sports Science (AUS) BSc Biomedical Science (AUS) Doctor of Physiotherapy (AUS) AHPRA registered Physiotherapist (Australia/New Zealand) AHPC registered (Singapore)

 About Rowena Chance

 Rowena qualified in the UK in 1985.
 She worked in large regional hospitals gaining general experience in both in-patient and out-patient care before moving to Switzerland to work in a specialized rehabilitation centre in the Alps.
 She moved to Asia in 1992 and has worked in Hong Kong and Macau.
 Rowena moved to Singapore and joined Physiofocus in 2009.